-For every type of cancer in every population worldwide, age is a key determinant of the risk of developing the disease (Armitage and Doll, 1954).
-Furthermore, the age structures of the registry catchment populations included in this volume vary considerably.
-For these two reasons, meaningful international comparisons of incidence rates must be made independent of the effects of age.
-This chapter briefly discusses the summary measures used for this purpose in the preparation of Cancer Incidence in Five Continents (CI5), allowing for comparisons of incidence across populations (within Volume XII) and within the same population over time (across consecutive volumes).
+Age is a key determinant of the risk of developing every type of cancer in all populations worldwide (Armitage and Doll, 1954).
+In addition, the age structures of the registry populations included in this volume vary widely.
+For these two reasons, any global comparisons of incidence rates must be made independent of the effects of age in order to be meaningful.
+This chapter briefly discusses the summary measures used for this purpose in the preparation of Cancer Incidence in Five Continents (CI5), allowing for comparisons of incidence across populations (within Volume X) and within the same population over time (across consecutive volumes).

-As in previous volumes, we emphasize an agespecific assessment of cancer incidence rates as an essential exploratory step in any comparative analysis.
-Graphical displays of age-specific rates may reveal possible artefacts in the data or provide insights into the biology and etiology of cancer in the population or populations under study.
-The online resources available at https://ci5.iarc.who.int/ (and the graphical facilities within) enable a visual inspection that complements the tabulated summaries in the published volume.
+In each of the previous nine volumes of Cl5, we have emphasized that an age-specific examination of cancer incidence rates is an essential exploratory step in any comparative analysis, and Volume X is no exception.
+Graphical displays of age-specific rates may reveal possible artefacts in the data or provide insight into the biology and etiology of cancer in the population or populations under study.
+The online resources available at http://ci5.iarc.fr (and the graphical facilities within) allow for a visual inspection that complements the tabulated summaries in the published volume.

 To compare incidence across multiple populations or time points, we require a summary measure that absorbs the schedule of age-specific rates in different registries and across time.
 The crude rate does not take into account the varying age structures in the underlying populations.
-Therefore, as in previous volumes, two standardized measures - the agestandardized rate and the cumulative rate - are presented; this enables comparisons of cancer risk between registries, independent of the effects of age.
+Therefore, as in previous volumes, two standardized measures - the age-standardized rate and the cumulative rate - are presented; this enables comparisons of cancer risk between registries, independent of the effects of age.

 A brief description of the properties of these summary measures is given below, together with the principal calculations involved.
-Readers who wish to explore the topic in more depth may consult the chapters by Smith (1992) and Day (1992) in CI5 Volume VI.
-The books by Jensen et al. (1991), Dos Santos Silva (1999), and Kirkwood and Sterne (2003) also include chapters that discuss in practical terms the age standardization of cancer data, whereas Estève et al. (1994) give a more theoretical account of the underlying methodology.
+Readers who wish to explore the topic in more depth should consult the chapters by Smith (1992) and Day (1992) in CI5 Volume VI.
+The books by Jensen et al. (1991), Dos Santos Silva (1999), and Kirkwood and Sterne (2003) include chapters that discuss in practical terms the age standardization of cancer data, while Estève et al. (1994) give a more theoretical account of the underlying methodology.